qudou/xmlplus/README.md

 });
 ```

-In addition, you also need a HTML file that contains the following.
-Here, we named the file `index.html`.
+In addition, you also need a HTML file containing following content.
+Here, we name the file as `index.html`.

 ```html
 <!-- 02-02 -->